 - All Editions run on Windows 10, Windows 8, Windows 7, Vista, XP, and Window Server 2003 and later.
 Each Edition needs at least 1 GB RAM.
 We recommend 3 or 4 GB RAM to run large models.

-- It also runs fine on a Macintosh running Windows in VMWare, Parallels, or another virtual machine.
+- Analytica also runs on Macintosh using Windows in VMWare, Parallels, or another virtual machine.

 These editions let you create and edit models, as well as run existing models.
-There are also editions to allow you to make your models available to others to run and review using any of the Editions for Model End Users.
+There are also editions to allow you to make your models available to others to run and review.
 See comparison table of these editions.

-Analytica Free 101 gives you the full features of Analytica Professional to build models with up to 101 variables and other objects.
-And it costs nothing!
+Analytica Free 101 gives you the full features of Analytica Professional.
+You can build models with up to 101 variables and other objects - and it costs nothing!
 You can also use it to run larger models with more than 101 objects.
 You can review these larger models in Browse mode (including those made from a higher edition), and can change inputs and generate results, but not edit formulas or add objects.
-If you create larger models with a higher edition, you can distribute them to end users who can run them with Free 101.
 Free download

-Analytica Professional offers full Analytical functionality, including the ability to create models with any number of variables and other user-defined objects, and edit and save models, except for features specific to the Enterprise Edition.
+Analytica Professional offers full Analytica functionality, including the capacity to create models with any number of variables and other user-defined objects, as well as edit and save models.
 Order here